kothari-shr/ResumeTalk/README_STREAMLIT.md

 - Look for initialization errors in logs

 ### Import errors
-- Make sure all dependencies are in `requirements-streamlit.txt`
+- Make sure all dependencies are in `requirements.txt`
 - For Streamlit Cloud, dependencies install automatically
-- For Hugging Face, rename to `requirements.txt`
+- Verify streamlit is included in `requirements.txt`

 ## 💡 Tips